 Suncor Energy in Focus

-Based in Calgary, Suncor Energy (SU) is in the Oils-Energy sector, and so far this year, shares have seen a price change of 12.34%.
-The energy company is paying out a dividend of $0.32 per share at the moment, with a dividend yield of 4.06% compared to the Oil and Gas - Integrated - Canadian industry's yield of 2.01% and the S&P 500's yield of 1.99%.
+Headquartered in Calgary, Suncor Energy (SU) is an Oils-Energy stock that has seen a price change of 11.12% so far this year.
+The energy company is paying out a dividend of $0.31 per share at the moment, with a dividend yield of 4% compared to the Oil and Gas - Integrated - Canadian industry's yield of 2.42% and the S&P 500's yield of 1.97%.

-Looking at dividend growth, the company's current annualized dividend of $1.27 is up 14.3% from last year.
+Looking at dividend growth, the company's current annualized dividend of $1.24 is up 11.6% from last year.
 Suncor Energy has increased its dividend 4 times on a year-over-year basis over the last 5 years for an average annual increase of 5.86%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-Suncor Energy's current payout ratio is 59%.
-This means it paid out 59% of its trailing 12-month EPS as dividend.
+Suncor Energy's current payout ratio is 59%, meaning it paid out 59% of its trailing 12-month EPS as dividend.

-SU is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $2.44 per share, which represents a year-over-year growth rate of 22%.
+Earnings growth looks solid for SU for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $2.54 per share, representing a year-over-year earnings growth rate of 27%.

 Investors like dividends for many reasons; they greatly improve stock investing profits, decrease overall portfolio risk, and carry tax advantages, among others.
 But, not every company offers a quarterly payout.

-Big, established firms that have more secure profits are often seen as the best dividend options, but it's fairly uncommon to see high-growth businesses or tech start-ups offer their stockholders a dividend.
+For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
+It's more common to see larger companies with more established profits give out dividends.
 Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-With that in mind, SU presents a compelling investment opportunity; it's not only an attractive dividend play, but the stock also boasts a strong Zacks Rank of #2 (Buy).
+With that in mind, SU is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report